 • Take out buildings insurance on the property

-If you’re reading our buy-to-let guide and you’re aiming to join other buy-to-let landlords, you may want to consider following the tips below during the process:
+If you’re reading this buy to let mortgage guide and you’re aiming to join other buy to let landlords, you may want to consider following the tips below during the process:

 • Choose a modern property